-Students are only identified as SEND if they do not make adequate progress once they have had all the intervention/adjustments and good quality first teaching.
+Students are only identified as SEND if they do not make adequate progress once they have had quality first teaching and reasonable adjustments.

 A clear system of record keeping, and communication is established within our school.
 A process of identification, assessment and provision, in accordance with the SEND Code of Practice, is established.
 This approach recognises that there is a continuum of Special Educational Needs, which may change over time.